steve-clarke/mergetars/README.md

 # Mergetars

-Mergetars is a command-line utility program that merges the contents of multiple archive files into a single tar archive, purging duplicate files as it goes.
+Mergetars is a command-line utility program that merges the contents of multiple .tar archive files into a single archive.

-If Mergetars finds the same file in multiple archives, it will only save the one that was modified last.
+If Mergetars finds the same file in multiple archives, it will eliminate duplicates according to a predetermined order of precedence (see 'File Precedence').

-If the duplicate files have the same modification time, it will select the larger file.
-If *utime* and size are the same, it will choose the file in order of command line precedence.

 ## Usage